- We cover the history of MRP and DRP and how these methods were developed and why MRP is the basis of DRP, and how both became absorbed into ERP.

-The deployment plan is not created by MRP but by a related procedure that developed around 15 years after MRP called DRP.
+The deployment plan is not created by MRP but by a related procedure developed around 15 years after MRP called DRP.
 Secondly, different methods can be used for the initial supply plan and the deployment plan.
-There is no rule saying that for instance if a company chooses cost optimization for the initial supply plan, it must use cost optimization for the deployment plan method.
+There is no rule saying that, for instance, if a company chooses cost optimization for the initial supply plan, it must use cost optimization for the deployment plan method.

 What About the Initial Production Plan?

 MRP is a supply planning method.
 However, it also creates the initial production plan, as it assigns planned production orders to days for the internally produced product.
 Therefore, is MRP also a production planning method?

 This lead one resource on a previous client of mine to state that… “

 Supply planning and production planning are the same thing.

 This is not true, but many of the methods used for supply planning are also used for production planning (being quite different from production scheduling).
 Not all supply planning methods are also used for production planning.
 Inventory optimization and multi-echelon planning, for instance, create undifferentiated (between production and procurement) requisitions, which it then asks the ERP system to sort out.